DavidWells/spike-idempotent-requests/docs/STRUCTURE.md

 # Project Structure

-This document outlines the recommended file structure for the Idempotent Requests Demo Application.
+This document outlines the file structure for the Idempotent Requests Demo Application.

 ## Root Directory Structure